haskus/haskus-manual/source/variant/intro.rst

 datatype: an unpacked ``Word`` for the tag and a "pointer" to the value.

 The phantom type list ``types`` contains the list of possible types for the value.
-The tag value is used as an index in this list to know the effective type of the value.
+The tag value is used as an index into this list to know the effective type of the value.

 ------------------------------------------------------------------------------